 The band’s release, Our Little Hymnal, is not only a great album; it’s one of those releases that should be played from beginning to end.
 Put the CD in your player, and just let the music envelope you.
 Some of the songs are great modern rock songs; some songs however, like Sun Vines, bring to mind visions of musicians like Donovan.
 In fact, Sun Vines could easily have been written during the “summer of love”.

-Our Little Hymnal, the 2007 debut release from Holler, Wild Rose!, is 12 tracks of music that appear to have been written as a single album, and not as individual singles for downloading.
+Our Little Hymnal, the 2007 debut release from Holler, Wild Rose!, is 12 tracks of music that appear to have been written as a single album of songs that interweave with each other, and not as individual singles for the use of downloading one track at a time.
 With the use of sound effects and segues; the release is an effortless listening experience… and one hell of an album, all the way around.

 For more information on the band, Holler Wild Rose can be found on the Internet at www.hollerwildrose.com.
 You can also find the band on MySpace at www.myspace.com/hollerwildrose.
 The label for the band can be found at www.backlightrecords.com.